 Take care not to let too many fruits develop on a single plant (at most 5 or 6).

 Having too many fruits might reduce the quality of the entire harvest overall.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Pile of colocynth by Wiatraczek under Pixabay license
+Pile of colocynth by Wiatraczek NL under Pixabay license

 Crate with colocynth by Julita under Pixabay license